-The ACP Mentorship Program is exclusive to ACP members.
-It matches industry specialists with members from across the country for a one-day focused session on the topic of their choice.
+The Mentorship Program, exclusive to all ACP members, match industry specialists with members from across the country for a one-day focused session on the topic of their choice.

 At the 1997 ACP AGM, several members noted the lack of people ready to assume leadership positions in Canadian publishing, while at the same time publishers expressed an interest in acquiring skills from their more experienced colleagues in the industry.